Prem Kumar Bhatia

-Prof. Prem Kumar Bhatia FNASc, FRAS, MIAU, FIMA (UK) was an Indian mathematician and astrophysicist.
+Prem Kumar Bhatia FNASc, FRAS, MIAU, FIMA (UK) was an Indian mathematician and astrophysicist.
 He worked as Emeritus Professor in Jai Narain Vyas University until his death in his permanent residence at Jodhpur.

 Early life

 Prof Bhatia was born in middle class Punjabi Khatri family Bhatia caste (on 7 September 1937) in Kanpur City.
 He did his early study in Kanpur, thereafter came to Delhi where he did his B.Sc Gold medal and M.Sc Gold medal.
 Bhatia did his PhD from Jai Narain Vyas University in 1964 and did his post-doctoral work at Monash University, University of Liège, University of Lagos then completed his DSc from Jai Narain Vyas University in 1974.

 Career

 He also worked as associate professor in 1974 in Jai Narain Vyas University.
 In 1983 he was Professor, Head of department of Mathematics and Statistics and also Dean of Science faculty of Jai Narain Vyas University.
 Prof Bhatia retired in 2002, and from there on he worked as Emeritus Professor in M.B.M.
 Engineering College till his last breath.